why choose this course?

 A 3 credit maths unit is included, which is of particular help to students when analysing the data generated from the project.
 In addition, maths and statistics modules are included in many health and science themed degrees in higher education.

-Ungraded Academic Preparation Skills (APS) units:
+Ungraded units:

 HE Study Skills